abmajith/verilog-riscV32I-machine/README.md

 # verilog-riscV32I-machine

-*This repo is about Learning  RISC V 32 bit integer base instructions set, making a cook book for the instruction sets and its verilog implementation procedure*
+*This repo is about Learning  RISC V 32-bit integer base instructions set, making a cookbook for the instruction sets and its verilog implementation procedure*

-*RISC-V* (say risk-five) is an open source instruction set architecture (*ISA*) based on *RISC* (reduced instruction set computing).
-Here will go through how (and not why) a particular base *RV32I* (*RISC-V* 32 bit Integer Instruction set) constructed, so that we will procede to implment verilog instruction simulation circuit.
+*RISC-V* (say risk-five) is an open-source instruction set architecture (*ISA*) based on *RISC* (reduced instruction set computing).
+Here will go through how (and not why) a particular base *RV32I* (*RISC-V* 32-bit Integer Instruction set) constructed, so that we can proceed to implement a Verilog instruction simulation circuit.
-We will dicover on why part (well for mostly simplicity and respective hardware implementation) after going through how *RV32I* encoded and know how to implement these instructions in a verilog simulator and possibly in a FPGA board.
+We will discover on why part (well for mostly simplicity and respective hardware implementation) after going through how *RV32I* encoded and know how to implement these instructions in a Verilog simulator and possibly in an FPGA board.

-This document is created with reference document **The RISC-V Instruction Set Manual, Volume I: Unprivileged ISA**.
+This document is created with reference document **The RISC-V Instruction Set Manual, Volume I: Unprivileged ISA** Use the [Riscv reference manual] (https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).

+There are four *RISC-V ISA* base architectures, *RV32I*, *RV32E* (embeded version of RV32I for energy constraint), *RV64I*, *RV128I*.

+*RV32I* it is just a biggining for understanding other *RISC-V ISA* base and extensions.
+Furthermore, all these base instruction set support integer arithmetic.
+It does not support floating point arithmetic or integer multiplication/division.

+*RV32I* contains 40 unique instructions, though can be reduced to 38 instructions for a simple implementation.

-*RV32I* Instruction set classifed into 7 classes (by simple human readable way), they are
+*RV32I* Instruction set can be classified into 7 classes (in a simple human-readable way), they are

-**Arithmetic Instructions** like addition, subtraction, multiplication, division, and bitwise operations.
+**Arithmetic Instructions** like addition, subtraction, and bitwise operations.

-**Load and Store Instructions** deals with loading data from memory to register, and store data from register to memory (or I/O devices based on address).
+**Load and Store Instructions** deals with loading data from memory to register, and store data from the register in memory.

-**Control Transfer Instructions** deals in flow of program, they are conditional (think of if else statement based on register value), unconditional (strict jump), procedure calls  and returns (for functions, interrupt service routine application calls).
+**Control Transfer Instructions** deal with the flow of the program, they are conditional (think of if else statement based on register values), unconditional (strict jump), procedure calls and returns.

 **Data Transfer Instructions** move data within registers or performing operations on data within registers.

-**Immediate Instructions** special type instructions (difficult to understand at first, once we understand the encoding scheme of instructions, it is quite straight forward) perform on the instruction itself (part of data extracted from the instruction encoding).
+**Immediate Instructions** special type instructions (difficult to understand at first, once we understand the instruction encoding scheme, it is quite straight forward) perform on the instruction itself (part of data extracted from the instruction encoding).

 **Shift Instructions** logical and arithmetic shifts on register data.

-**Comparison Instructions** comparing register datas or register data with immediate value (part of data extracted from instructions).
+**Comparison Instructions** Comparing register data or register data with immediate value (part of data extracted from instructions).

-If we actually classify these instructions based on the encoding scheme, it will be totally 11 classes.
+If we classify these instructions based on the encoding scheme, it will be a total of 6.

 **General Purpose Registers**
-It is better to emphasize here that *RV32I* base instruction supports 32 general purpose registers, each has 32 bits length (named as *X0, X1, ....X31*) and one program counter register (*PC*).
+It is better to emphasize here that *RV32I* base instruction supports 32 general-purpose registers, each has 32 bits length (named as *X0, X1, ....X31*) and one program counter register (*PC*).

 Note, there is no special link register (*LR*) or stack pointer (*SP*), nonetheless,